GERMAN NAVAL POWER CONTINUED

 Mixer: A nickname for the torpedo-mechanics.

-Monsunboote: U-boats that operated in the Far East and the Indian
+Monsunboote: U-boats that operated in the Far East and the Indian Ocean.

 Naxos: An advanced radar detection device.